 - Generating interest and initial funding for a personal project or initiative

-- Seeking financial support from friends and neighbors for a personal issue, like unexpected medical costs
+- Seeking financial help from friends and neighbors for a personal issue such as unexpected medical costs

-Nonprofit organizations (or schools, churches, or community groups) and individuals will need to fundraise online in slightly different ways, but the core strategies that each follows should generally be the same.
+Nonprofit organizations (including schools, churches, or community groups) and individuals will need to fundraise online in slightly different ways.
+Still, the core strategies that each follows should generally be the same.
 This guide is geared towards group fundraising efforts for mission-focused purposes; individual fundraisers can surely collect valuable insights as well.

 - Define your needs.
 Why are you fundraising online?
 If it’s just because you want money, that’s not good enough, and it won’t inspire anyone to support you.
 What’s your nonprofit’s mission or the unique project that needs help getting off the ground?